yannawr/kittygo/README.md

 You have the option to set your pre-defined GOPATH as well.

-This is a script for those who have trouble setting a GOPATH and just want to install the scripts without worrying too much about other issues, so it's a workaround.
+This is a script for those who have trouble setting a GOPATH and just want to install Go packages without worrying too much about other issues, so it's a workaround.

 ## Requirements